Arthropod: Reproduction and development

 A few arthropods, such as barnacles, are hermaphroditic, that is, each can have the organs of both sexes.
 However, individuals of most species remain of one sex their entire lives.
-A few species of insects and crustaceans can reproduce by parthenogenesis, especially if conditions favor a "population explosion".
-However, most arthropods rely on sexual reproduction, and parthenogenetic species often revert to sexual reproduction when conditions become less favorable.
+A few species of insects and crustaceans can reproduce by parthenogenesis, especially if conditions favour a "population explosion".
+However, most arthropods rely on sexual reproduction, and parthenogenetic species often revert to sexual reproduction when conditions become less favourable.
 The ability to undergo meiosis is widespread among arthropods including both those that reproduce sexually and those that reproduce parthenogenetically.
 Although meiosis is a major characteristic of arthropods, understanding of its fundamental adaptive benefit has long been regarded as an unresolved problem, that appears to have remained unsettled.

 Aquatic arthropods may breed by external fertilization, as for example horseshoe crabs do, or by internal fertilization, where the ova remain in the female's body and the sperm must somehow be inserted.
 All known terrestrial arthropods use internal fertilization.
 Opiliones (harvestmen), millipedes, and some crustaceans use modified appendages such as gonopods or penises to transfer the sperm directly to the female.
 However, most male terrestrial arthropods produce spermatophores, waterproof packets of sperm, which the females take into their bodies.
 A few such species rely on females to find spermatophores that have already been deposited on the ground, but in most cases males only deposit spermatophores when complex courtship rituals look likely to be successful.